sapientcoffee/hello-coffee/readme.md

 # Coffee Time

-The simple app has been created to help demonstrate various aspects fo app/dev and Google Cloud.
+The simple app has been created to help demonstrate various aspects of application development and Google Cloud.
 Its fairly basic by design and of course coffee themed!

 Thing are broken down into the "inner" and "outer" loops.